KushagraShukla004/Assignments/musify/README.md

 - **Login:** Click the login button and authorize the application using your Spotify account.
 - **Playlists:** Browse through your - playlists and select one to view the songs.
 - **Playback:** Click on a song to play it directly in the browser (requires Spotify Premium).

+## License

+- This project is licensed under the MIT License.